 Address: Mile 79 Seward Hwy, Girdwood, AK 99587

 The Alaska Wildlife Conservation Center is a non-profit organization.
-It focuses on providing quality care and the best environment for the injured and orphaned animals along with the educational resources on how to preserve the unique Alaska’s wildlife.
+It focuses on providing quality care and the best environment for the injured and orphaned animals along with educational resources on how to preserve the unique wildlife of Alaska.

 The 700 acres (280 ha) animal sanctuary is located at the head of Turnagain Arm.
-This convenient location ensures an easy visit to the Alaska Wildlife Conservation Center on the way from Anchorage to Whittier or Girdwood.
+This convenient location ensures an easy stop at the Alaska Wildlife Conservation Center on the way from Anchorage to Whittier or Girdwood.

 Reasons to Visit the Alaska Wildlife Conservation Center